 - Almond flour - I used a super-fine almond flour.
 If you're using ground almonds, just add an additional 2 tablespoons.

-- Heavy cream - That's double cream in the UK
+- Heavy cream - That's double cream in the UK.
+It is my secret ingredient!

 - Sugar substitute- I used a granulated erythritol monk fruit sweetener blend.